Jashanmals: Dubai Pioneering Retailer

-Jashanmal's Store did not quite match the standard of Jashanmal's modern stores in Malls such a City Centre.
+Jashanmal's Store back then did not match the standard of Jashanmal's modern stores today.
 The Store layout was simple.
 Goods were displayed on shelves.
 Some looked as if they had been on display for a long time!
 Everything seemed to be covered in a fine dust which was not surprising given the Store's proximity to the sand and dust of Al Nasr Square.
 But if you looked hard enough you could probably find what you were looking for!

 Len Chapman Jashanmal Customer 1971

 Photos provided by Dubai Department of Tourism